ulsdevteam/argo/index.md

 All of this information is managed in its own system and made available via the API.
 The API also includes data used specifically in the DIMES website to improve search and discovery on the site.

 Learn more about what data is available by [browsing the available API endpoints](https://api.rockarch.org), or points of entry to communicate with the API.

-## Licensing

-This data is released under a Creative Commons Zero (CC0) public domain dedication.
-See our [full licensing statement](https://docs.rockarch.org/archival-description-license/) for specific license terms as well as best practices for repurposing this data.

 ## What can I do with the API?